 1 Goal Name Public Facilities and Improvements Goal Description Funding will be used for public facilities, infrastructure, and public improvements in low-moderate income areas within Bentonville.
 Projects will focus on creating a suitable living environment for residents of these target areas through the installation of public improvements such as sidewalks, tree planting, street improvements, and quality of life improvements such as parking facilities and parks.
 This is not an exhaustive list and only serves as examples of the types of projects that may be completed with CDBG funds under this goal.
 Outcome indicators will come in the form of the percentage of completion for any public improvement projects initiated in this program year.
 The public facilities and improvements projects will be administrated by the CDBG staff in the City's Planning Department, with collaboration with other city departments and contracted professional and labor services.

-2 Goal Name Public Services Goal Description Public services remains a core component of Bentonville's five-year Consolidated Plan, and the 2024 Annual Action Plan reflects that commitment.
+2 Goal Name Public Services Goal Description Public services remain a core component of Bentonville's five-year Consolidated Plan, and the 2025 Annual Action Plan reflects that commitment.
 The City will partner with local organizations to provide direct services to the public ranging from homeless outreach to childcare.
-Specifically, the public service goals include: Childcare - Provided by collaboration with the Benton County Boys and Girls Club and the Helen R Walton Children's Enrichment Center, CDBG funds will go toward offsetting program costs and scholarships for children and families in need that fall within HUD's income limits, including foster youth.
-Homeless Services - Partnering with the NWA Continuum of Care and the Micah Initiative, CDBG funds will go toward homelessness outreach, resource coordination, emergency supplies, transitional housing support, job training and educational services.
+Specifically, the public service goals include: Childcare - Provided by collaboration with the Benton County Boys and Girls Club, the Helen R Walton Children's Enrichment Center, and the Sunshine School CDBG funds will go toward offsetting program costs and scholarships for children and families in need, providing cost-free transportation to low-income children with disabilities or developmental delays.
+Mental Health support - Provided by the Sheep Dog Impact Assistance organization, CDBG funds will be used to support the holiday meals program to provide low-income veterans and first responders with free food as well as information and resources on mental health needs and services, focusing particularly on PTSD and depression.
+Homeless Services - Partnering with the NWA Continuum of Care, CDBG funds will go toward homelessness outreach, resource coordination, emergency supplies, transitional housing support, and community educational services.
+3 Goal Name Administration Goal Description Funding will be used to cover costs associated with administering the Community Development Block Grant Program.
+These costs include supplies, training, educational/promotional materials about the program, as well as advertisements required in the newspaper.
+Administration funds will be used to retain professional services including but not limited to environmental review consultants and the retention of an environmental review officer, program consultation and planning services.